yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2022/index.md

 It wouldn't be a proper yuzu pull request without a seemingly unrelated regression.
 `Pokémon: Let's Go, Pikachu!/Eevee!` had a strange performance regression caused by byte[]'s previous change, where the framerate when attempting to play with Pikachu or Eevee would drop to approximately 7 frames per second. byte[] investigated it and found that using the larger size caused the process of re-optimizing a frame for the game to read back to be much slower, since it was now dealing with a much larger image.
-He then fixed it by {{< gh-hovercard "8658" "using different sizes for the optimized and unoptimized images" >}}, finally putting these foolish performance issues to rest.
+He then fixed it by {{< gh-hovercard "8658" "using different sizes for the optimized and unoptimized images," >}} finally putting these foolish performance issues to rest.

 Project Andio introduced a few new regressions in the Flatpak builds as well.
 One of these was fixed in the pull request itself before it was merged.